Xx-Nelson-xX/Parabellum/README.md

 mostly Industrial scale stuff(IRL,Between WWI era and till Nowadays)

 +  Reworked Progression tech tree for:
-1. Guns, lots of guns
+1. Weapons
 2. Turrets
 3. Explosives
 4. New Ammo type

-*COMPATIBLE OPTIONAL MODS:*
+5. Apparels

+## COMPATIBLE OPTIONAL MODS:

 1. HMC More Content(Some of my weapons share their catridge and also add ammo for it) -> https://discord.com/channels/272340793174392832/745746107329413121/823202940910829568(Discord Link)